ripple/opensource.ripple.com/docs/xls-30d-amm/tutorials/create-an-automated-market-maker.md

 ## Prerequisites

 - You must have an XRP Ledger address and some XRP.
+For testing, you can get these from a [Faucet](https://xrpl.org/xrp-testnet-faucet.html).
 - You should be familiar with the Getting Started instructions for your preferred client library.
 This page provides examples for the following:
     - **JavaScript** with the [xrpl.js library](https://github.com/XRPLF/xrpl.js/) **version 2.8.0-beta.0 or later**.
 See [Get Started Using JavaScript](https://xrpl.org/get-started-using-javascript.html) for setup steps.
     - You can also use [an interactive version of this tutorial in your browser](https://mduo13.github.io/xrpl-dev-portal/pr-preview/amm/create-an-automated-market-maker.html).
 - You should have a basic understanding of how [tokens](https://xrpl.org/tokens.html) work in the XRP Ledger.
+- You may want to read about [Automated Market Makers in the XRP Ledger](../automated-market-makers.md) first.

 ## Example Code